Skip to main content

 • start_cursor applies only on create; on update it is ignored.

-Note: In PLATFORM_MANAGED mode, subscription controls delivery routing only.
+Note: In SUBSCRIBER_PAID mode, subscription controls delivery routing only.
 Billing occurs on key-access acquisition (via acquire_epoch_access), not on subscription creation or renewal.
-The account_key_id parameter is an optional hint for key wrapping preference and does not trigger any payment.
+The account_key_id parameter records which X25519 key the subscriber wants CBSS to use as the recipient identity for delivered per-epoch content keys — it must reference an ACTIVE AccountKeyRegistration owned by the subscriber, but does not trigger payment.

 unsubscribe()